Golot cheese

-Golot cheese, is one of the most important traditional cheeses produced in the region of East Black Sea, Turkey.
+Golot or Kolot cheese is one of the most important traditional cheeses produced in the region of Eastern Black Sea, Turkey.
 The average composition of Golot cheese is 43.51% total solids, 5.31% fat, 33.64% protein, and 3.12% salt.
 The mixture of morning and night milk is heated to 37°C and separated from the fat.
 An appropriate amount of rennet and yogurt whey are added to the non-fat milk and then heated until the precipitation (65-70°C).
 The curd is then transferred into the cheesecloth for whey drainage about 15 hours.
 The cheeses are placed in a 50 kg polypropylene bags; granular cheeses are added between each Golot cheese and waited for one week.
 The Golot cheeses are pressed into wooden containers with cover and ripened between 6 months and 1 year based on the consumption period.